SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 Step 2: Define Alert Conditions

 In this step, you define the specific conditions for triggering the alert, as well as the frequency of checking those conditions.
-The condition configuration of an alert in SigNoz consists of 5 core parts:
+The condition configuration of an alert in SigNoz consists of these core parts:

 Query